JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 And this is a very simple example, the major benefits will arise when the code is much more complex.

-For example, here’s how you would get a JSON resource and parse it, using promises:
+For example, here's how you would get a JSON resource and parse it, using promises:

 ```
 const getFirstUserData = () => {  return fetch('/users.json') // get users list    .then(response => response.json()) // parse JSON    .then(users => users[0]) // pick first user    .then(user => fetch(`/users/${user.name}`)) // get user data    .then(userResponse => response.json()) // parse JSON}